Tallgrass Prairie National Preserve

 Phone: (620) 273-8494

-Visitors can enjoy historic house tours of an 1880s limestone mansion, a massive three story limestone barn, Lower Fox Creek one-room school and two frontcountry nature trails.
-Over ten miles of backcountry trails available via free hiking permit.
-See a ranger for details.
+Visitors can enjoy historic house tours of an 1880s limestone mansion, a massive three story limestone barn, Lower Fox Creek one-room school and two front country nature trails.

 New Junior Ranger activities are available on site or may also be downloaded via the website.
 Completion of five activities are required to earn a Junior Ranger badge.
 Children may complete a Leave No Trace Scavenger Hunt to obtain a patch.
 Both activities available in Spanish.